Step 1.2: Engage Key Stakeholders

 Overview

 Once you’ve built an internal project team, you should reach out to other stakeholders who will need to be involved in project implementation or who will be impacted by fleet electrification, including district staff, students, parents and caregivers, teachers, drivers and maintenance workers and their unions, electric utilities, neighborhoods near bus depots and the broader community.
+Your electric utility is perhaps the most important stakeholder to engage as soon as possible, as they will be essential to your project's success.

-Engaging stakeholders with on-the-ground expertise, particularly groups and individuals that have been historically excluded from planning processes, can improve projects by identifying barriers and blind spots early in the process.
-Substantive and consistent community engagement can also improve project buy-in and long-term success.
+Understanding and being responsive to stakeholder needs will be key to centering equity in your fleet transition.
+Engaging stakeholders with on-the-ground expertise, particularly groups and individuals that have been historically excluded from planning processes, can improve projects by identifying barriers and gaps early in the process.
+Substantive and consistent community engagement can also improve project buy-in and long-term success, as working closely with communities throughout the planning and implementation phases builds trust, increases investment and produces more creative solutions.

 Things to do: